-Tatuanui School values the cultural diversity of its community.
-We have 11 ethnic groups from around the world including our Maori and New Zealand Pakeha children.
-We have a number of children from Nepal who on entering school have English as a second language.
-Within two to three years they are expected to become proficient fluent users of both languages.
+We value the cultural diversity of our community.

+We have many different ethnic groups from around the world including our Maori and New Zealand Pakeha children.
+Within two to three years learners are expected to become proficient fluent users of both languages (1st language and English).